Best DJ Software For Beginners in 2024

 Traktor’s FX are some of the best in any DJ software, not only because of their sound quality, but because of their flexibility.
 Like rekordbox DJ, you can chain FX or choose to have one per effect deck, if you want more parameter controls of a single effect.

 There are the usual delays, reverbs and filters, but there are also presets like PolarWind, EventHorizon and DarkMatter that combine effects and modulations in the background with out-there results.
-These can also be chained, resulting in some very wild sounds, perfect if you want to get creative with your FX section.
+YOu can also chain these and get some very wild sounds – perfect if you want to get creative with your FX section.

 Initially, Traktor can be confusing, with so many view options and an extremely comprehensive Settings page.
 But that also means it’s very customisable, so once you get your head around it you can find your happy place and hide everything you don’t need or use.